Produktdetails anzeigen

 inkl.
 19% USt. , zzgl.
 Versand

-Kit for a large Leonhard Euler commemorative medal: complete with mirror platform on which it dances like a top for up to 1 1/2 minutes at increasing speed.
+Kit for a large Leonhard Euler commemorative medal: complete with mirror stand that lets it Dance for up to 1 1/2 minutes with increasing speed

 AstroMedia meets Leonhard Euler